The Australian OHS Education Accreditation Board was established in August 2011.

 Who is on the Accreditation Board?

-The Accreditation Board has broad representation from OHS professionals, OHS academics, OHS professional bodies including the Safety Institute of Australia (SIA), Australian Institute of Occupational Hygiene (AIOH), Human Factors and Ergonomics Society of Australia (HFESA), Australian New Zealand Society for Occupational Medicine (ANZSOM) and the Australian Faculty of Occupational and Environmental Medicine (AFOEM).
+The Accreditation Board has broad representation from OHS professionals, OHS academics, OHS professional bodies including the Australian Institute of Health & Safety (AIHS), Australian Institute of Occupational Hygiene (AIOH), Human Factors and Ergonomics Society of Australia (HFESA), Australian New Zealand Society for Occupational Medicine (ANZSOM) and the Australian Faculty of Occupational and Environmental Medicine (AFOEM).
 It also has representation from the Australian Council of Trade Unions (ACTU), employers and regulators.
 The Board benefits from the membership of an education academic from outside the OHS arena.

 Review of implementation of accreditation